mharis-waqar/Multilingual-Detection-of-Persuasion-Techniques-in-Memes/README.md

 ### for SubTask 1:

-We have fine tuned a Bert Based model on specific multilabel classification, by giving the annotation of train.json for training and validation.json for validations.
+We have fine tuned a Bert Based transformer model on specific multilabel classification, by giving the annotation of train.json for training and validation.json for validations.
 And after that we performed testing on the provided dev-unlabeled dataset for multilabel classification.

 ### SubTask 2:
 Not Done Yet